zyf0717/zyf0717.github.io/_posts/2020-08-18-apache-web-server-gcp.markdown

 At this point, the Apache2 Ubuntu Default Page can be seen (at http://34.83.24.53 in my case).

 ## 3. Setting up virtual hosts

+To host web pages, a virtual host is required for each domain.

 Create a folder in `/var/www/`.
 In my case since my domain is [yifei.sg](https://yifei.sg), I simply created a folder called `yifei.sg` with the following command: